daphnediane/schedule-to-html/README.md

 subsequent option sets.
 See dump_flyers for an example of this being used to generate a bunch of versions of files with a single run.

+The devcontainer should have all the dependencies needed, but there is also a cpanfile if you want to just install the dependencies using carton, carmel, or cpanm.

 ## Options:

 | Option                       | Meaning                                                                                               |